mpv-player/mpv/DOCS/man/input.rst

     size of the currently played segment is returned.)

 ``estimated-frame-count``
     Total number of frames in current file.

-Note: It's only an estimate.
+    .. note:: This is only an estimate.
+(It's computed from two unreliable
-    (It's computed from two unreliable quantities: fps and stream length.)
+              quantities: fps and stream length.)

 ``estimated-frame-number``
     Number of current frame in current stream.

+    .. note:: This is only an estimate.
+(It's computed from two unreliable
+              quantities: fps and possibly rounded timestamps.)

 ``path``
     Full path of the currently played file.